328: No Such Thing As A Romantic Lollipop

 I've got a 2008 press release that I can tell you about.

-You guys are too young to remember this, but until 1988, all lollipop sticks had jokes on them.
+You guys are too young to remember this, but until 1988, all lollipop sticks had jokes jokes on them.
+Oh, yeah.

 So whenever you ate your magnum, when you got to the end of it, you could read the little joke on the sticks.